AI / Machine Learning April 20, 2025 Aditya Rawas

 Data in AI and Machine Learning: What It Is and How to Use It

 You may have heard the phrase “data is the new oil” in the context of AI.
-But what is data in machine learning, how do you collect it, and what common mistakes kill AI projects before they start?
+But what is data in machine learning, how do you collect it, how do you prepare it, and what common mistakes kill AI projects before they start?

 This guide covers everything you need to know about data in AI with real-world examples.